 How To Choose The Best Monocular For Bird Watching

-Based on our review criteria, we've put together a brief buyer's guide.
-We truly hope you can use this to select the best monocular for your birding equipment and your friends as well.
+This section will give you a concise buyer's guide based on our evaluation criteria.
+We really hope you can use this information to choose the finest monoculars for your birding equipment and for your friends as well.

 1. Type of monoculars

-- Roof Prism: The roof prism is by far the most popular prism system for monoculars.
-Monoculars are naturally compact, and adding a roof prism reduces the optic body even further.
-A monocular with a roof prism is usually the better option.
+- Roof Prism: By far, the most prevalent prism system for monoculars is the roof prism.
+Monoculars are often compact, and adding a roof prism further decreases the optic body.
+Thus, a roof prism monocular is typically the superior choice.

-- Eyepiece Focus Ring: An eyepiece focus ring is found on some compact monoculars.
-A roof prism will be used in an eyepiece focus ring to reduce the size of the monocular.
-The only disadvantage of this focus mechanism is that it is difficult to operate with one hand.
+- Eyepiece Focus Ring: Some small monoculars have an eyepiece focus ring.
+To minimize the monocular size, a roof prism will be employed in an eyepiece focus ring.
+The sole drawback to this focusing mechanism is that it is difficult to use with just one hand.

 2. Price